maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 - Size
 - Readability

-If you have implemented the base style sheets from Chapter 2, [Foundation Styles][Chapter 2], these typographic elements are predefined and available to you out-of-the-box in [_define.sass][] – a sass file reserved for defining global stylesheet variables.:
+If you have implemented the base style sheets from Chapter 2, [Foundation Styles][Chapter 2], these typographic elements are predefined and available to you out-of-the-box in [_define.sass][] – a sass partial reserved for defining global stylesheet variables:

     /*  Fonts
       -----------------------